Collecting data collaboratively - for the good of our biodiversity

 Freshwater monitoring is quite simple, fun and very meaningful.
 Two types of tests are conducted that the whole family can do:

 Physical/chemical tests - measuring water temperature, clarity, pH and nutrient levels

 Biological tests - sampling and recording the range of macroinvertebrates (insects) found in a stream.

-To learn more about the training, visit our freshwater blog or email us your interest in participating at
+To learn more about the training, email us your interest in participating at

 4) Invasive weeds:

 During Citizen Science Month 2019, we encouraged neighbours to download the EcoTrack app, and report weeds wherever they were seen at home, while walking, jogging or exploring their neighbourhood and local reserves.
 You can do this at any time, and the app has the benefit of being able to 'update' a weed instance once the pest plant has been controlled.
 This helps Pest Free Kaipātiki track what species are in the area, how abundant they are and the progress we are making as a community to become pest-plant free!